Self-Care Health Tips for Caregivers

 Find healthy ways to relieve stress

 Exercise, meditate, listen to music, read a good book, take a hot bath.
 Go to Curves and alleviate anxiety with an intense full body workout, or, to create some calm, try the Balance classes, which blend centering moves into the traditional circuit.
+These Curves articles are packed with tips to help you better understand and manage stress:

 When you feel stuck, try just one thing